tobiasGuta/dirsearch-Web-path-discovery-Modified-Version/README.md

 ---

 *Original dirsearch by Mauro Soria.
-Modifications by [Your Name/Team].*
+Modifications by me.*